b-lukaszuk/BS_wJ_eng/contents/logo.md

 with a greater density closer to the group's center.
-This last issue will be solved by obtaining random numbers from [the normal distribution](https://b-lukaszuk.github.io/RJ_BS_eng/statistics_normal_distribution.html) with mean = 0 and the standard deviation = 1.
+This last issue will be solved by obtaining random numbers from [the normal distribution](https://b-lukaszuk.github.io/RJ_BS_eng/statistics_normal_distribution.html) with the mean equal 0 and the standard deviation equal 1.
 This is what `randn` function will do.
-Thanks to this a roughly 68% of the numbers will be in the range -1 to 1, 95% in the range -2 to 2, and 99.7% in the range -3 to 3 (greater density around the mean).
+Thanks to this roughly 68% of the numbers will be in the range -1 to 1, 95% in the range -2 to 2, and 99.7% in the range -3 to 3 (greater density around the mean).
 Behold.

 ```jl
 s1 = """